art

 Instagram is Toxic and Dangerous

 Honestly I do believe that Instagram has become an extinction level threat.
-The negative impacts of the irresponsibly managed company have already destroyed countless lives.
+The toxic negative impacts of the irresponsibly managed company have already destroyed countless lives.
 Why don’t you report on that Instagram?
 In combination with the lack of responsible government oversight and regulation and obvious corruption, Instagram could cause the destruction of America and humanity.
 The failure of America’s government and American academic institutions and cannot be overstated.
 The social media companies are obviously also to blame.

 Here are the leaked documents from Facebook and Instagram: